kachick/chawan/readme.md

 * a multi-charset, double-width capable, multi-processing pager
 * a CSS-capable layout engine (with forms, tables...)
 * incremental loading of plain text streams
-* JavaScript based navigation, basic JS support in documents
+* JavaScript based navigation, (very) basic JS support in documents
 * cookies

 ...and a lot more planned.